danielnemenyi/git-classroom-mass-fix-n-push/README.md

         student2repo/
         ...
 ```
-You'll want to make sure git and awk work from the commandline before running it.
-Try running `git -v`  or `awk -v` to test if they're present.
+You'll want to make sure git, awk and grep work from the commandline before running it (this will certainly be the case on Linux.
+Not sure if so on macOS).
+Try running `git -v`, `awk -v`, `grep -v` to test if they're present.
 Also, perhaps also make sure you're in bash not zsh. (just write `bash` in the terminal).

 It's rough and dirty, contains no checking, use at own risk without warranty!